npkeerthi/CaesarCipher-Game/README.md

 Pick a message to write to your friend.

-Write down your encoded message using your shifted alphabet. ...Use Your secret number 🤫
+Write down your encoded message using your shift number....A secret number 🤫

 Give your friend the encoded message and tell them the key.

-And send this to your friend to decode it just by sharing your secret code
+And send this to your friend to decode it just by sharing your secret code with number.